| 14 min read

 5. Jumping to enforce mode too early

-Microsoft Exchange Online sends specific NDR (non-delivery report) codes when MTA-STS enforcement blocks delivery:
+Microsoft Exchange Online documents specific NDR (non-delivery report) codes when MTA-STS enforcement blocks delivery, including:

-If you see these bounce codes in your logs, your MTA-STS enforce mode is rejecting mail from senders that cannot meet the TLS requirements.
-The fix is to switch back to mode: testing, bump the id, and investigate.
+If you see these bounce codes in your logs, enforce mode is rejecting mail from senders that cannot meet the TLS requirements.
+The immediate fix is to switch back to mode: testing, bump the id, and investigate.

 • Too high on first deploy.
 Some guides show max_age: 31557600 (1 year).
 If anything is misconfigured, senders who cached the broken policy keep using it for up to a year.
-Start with max_age: 86400 (1 day) during testing.
-Increase once you are confident.
+Keep testing values conservative and increase once you are confident.
+Google Workspace documentation allows max_age from 86400 to 31557600 seconds and recommends 604800 to 1209600 seconds while testing.

 • Too low.
-Google silently ignores MTA-STS policies with max_age below 86400 seconds.
-If you set max_age: 3600 for quick testing, Google treats it as if you have no policy at all.
+Google requires max_age to be at least 86400 seconds.
+If you set max_age: 3600 for quick testing, Google treats the policy as invalid.

-Our enforce mode and rollback guide includes a step-by-step emergency rollback procedure.
+Our enforce mode and rollback guide shows the emergency rollback sequence.

 6. TLS-RPT reports are not arriving